ShulzhenkoPetr/PSC-Pattern-Classification/README.md

-This is the repository of our PSC
+This branch is dedicated to the code and work of the previous year X20